 Closing:

-As discussed elsewhere, consigning ourselves to exegesis alone (e.g., context, grammar, genre, etc.) is inadequate to derive a biblical theology given that what is to be gleaned from Scripture are the theological implications of what the texts of Scripture say.
-For instance, exegesis can lead us to believing that God is both one and three, but only a sound philosophical theology can bring these teachings together with the unbegottenness of the Father, eternal generation of the Son, the spiration of the Holy Spirit, the mutual indwelling of the Three (perichoresis), and the inseparable operations of the Trinity.
-It is this last doctrine in particular that is subverted by anything less than a confessionally Reformed view of limited atonement.
-In sum, to deny limited atonement is to abandon any hope of a divine intention to redeem that is fulfilled by the triune God of Scripture who lives.
+As discussed elsewhere, consigning ourselves to exegesis alone (e.g., context, grammar, genre, etc.) is inadequate to derive a coherent biblical theology given that what is to be gleaned from Scripture are the theological implications of what the texts of Scripture say.
+For instance, exegesis can lead us to believing that God is both one and three, but only a sound philosophical theology can bring these teachings together to come up with divine simplicity, the unbegottenness of the Father, eternal generation of the Son, the spiration of the Holy Spirit, the mutual indwelling of the Three (perichoresis), and the inseparable operations of the Trinity.
+It is this last doctrine in particular (inseparable operations) that is subverted by anything less than a confessionally Reformed view of limited atonement.